Paul Alfred Biefeld: Biography

-Paul Alfred Biefeld was born in Jöhstadt, Saxony, Germany on March 22, 1867.
+Paul Alfred Biefeld was born in Jöhstadt, Kingdom of Saxony on March 22, 1867.
 He was the son of Heinrich and Wilhelmina (Glaeser) Biefeld, he moved to the United States in 1881.
-Biefeld received his B.S. in Electrical Engineering at the University of Wisconsin in 1894.
+Biefeld received his B.S. in electrical engineering at the University of Wisconsin in 1894.
 He received his Ph.D. at the University of Zurich, Switzerland in 1900.

 He married Emma Bausch, of Frankfurt am Main, on 11 April 1900.
 He was the Assistant Principal of Appleton Wisconsin high school 1894-1897.
 Paul was the lab assistant in Physics and Electrical Engineering at the ETH Zürich, 1899 – 1900.
 Biefeld was the professor of Physics and Electrical Engineering at the Hildburghausen Technikum, Germany 1900 – 1906.
 He was also the professor of Physics and Astronomy at the University of Akron, Akron, Ohio in 1906 and continued until 1911.
-He arrived at Denison University in 1911 where he was the professor and lecturer of Astronomy and the Director of the Warner and Swasey Observatory.
+He arrived at Denison University in 1911 where he was the professor and lecturer of astronomy and the director of the Warner and Swasey Observatory.
 He continued to teach at Denison University and lived in Granville, Ohio until his death in June 1943.

 Biefeld joined the Yerkes Eclipse Expedition to Denver, Colorado in 1918.
 He was the research assistant at the Yerkes Observatory for the summer of 1919.
 Biefeld was part of the Yerkes Eclipse Expedition to Catalina Island in September 1923.